How to Start a Story: 11 Tips From Our Editors

 Establishing best practices for how to start a story can be tricky because, as Reedsy Editor Nathan Connolly says, “Fiction should, by nature, seek to defy, redefine or expand beyond rules."
 It should not be an author’s goal to emulate the words or tastes of another person while writing a novel.
 However, many well-loved novels share a thread of commonality when it comes to their first few lines — such as a question, a brief to-the-point line, or in the middle of action.
 While there’s no hard rule for what works, these are guidelines you can follow when determining how to hook readers down your story’s path.

 Writing a book is a monumental task, but very doable once you have momentum and a compliant muse.
 If you're looking for ways to end your novel, go here.
 And when you reach the finishing line of your entire publishing journey, please read our technical article on formatting and making a book ready for publishing.

-Do you have a favourite opening passage from a novel not mentioned?
+Do you have a favorite opening passage from a novel not mentioned?
 Or your own tips for writing a great story opener?
 Let us know in the comments!